Tiger Barbs: Because Your Aquarium Wasn’t Chaotic Enough…

 The parents do not exhibit parental care and will eat all eggs and fry if given a chance.

-When trying to reproduce, make the aquarium bottom inaccessible to the breeders or remove the breeders after they are done.
+When breeding Tiger Barbs, make the aquarium bottom inaccessible to the breeding pair or remove them after they are done.

 Ideally, set up a breeding tank of about 20 gallons / 75 liters, with a filter, heater, some plants, and a spawning crate or marbles covering the bottom on the aquarium .
 If possible put two females and one male in the breeding tank.